Keep up with current conditions in your area.

 This series of regular drought and climate outlook webinars is designed to provide stakeholders and other interested parties in the Pacific Northwest (Oregon, Washington, Idaho, western Montana and southwestern Canada) with timely information on current drought status and impacts, as well as a preview of current and developing climatic events (i.e. El Niño and La Niña).
 Sponsors include the Climate Impacts Research Consortium (CIRC), a NOAA RISA Team.
 For more information, contact Britt Parker, Regional Drought Information Coordinator for the Pacific Northwest and Missouri River Basin Drought Early Warning Systems, at firstname.lastname@example.org.

 Managing Drought in the Southern Plains

 The Southern Climate Impacts Planning Program (SCIPP) hosts webinars and posts briefings on drought and other hazards and their impacts.
 States covered include Oklahoma, Texas, and New Mexico.
-To join in upcoming sessions, please register here.
-You can view past webinars here.
+Click here to view previous webinars.
+Register here.

 Water Supply Briefings for the Eastern Great Basin and Colorado River Basin